 Looking for other recommendations?
 While the Nvidia Shield TV is our top recommendation, keep reading below for other choices worth considering.

-- Google Chromecast with Google TV: The latest Chromecast is the best overall media streaming device.
+- Google Chromecast with Google TV: The latest Chromecast is one of the best media streaming devices out there.
 It comes with a slick new remote and sports the Google TV skin.

 - Xiaomi Mi TV Stick: If you want to keep costs low, Xiaomi is the way to go.
 This stick keeps a low profile, though it tends to come with some lag under heavy stress.